 Making an Offer

 With your financing lined up and agent ready to go, you are set to go look at First Look homes when they are listed in your area.
 Your agent should update you on a regular basis on homes coming available in your area.
 Once you have found a home you want to buy, work with the agent to put together an offer and deliver it to the real estate company listing the home.
-Remember, you have 15 days -- 30 in Nevada -- to get your offer in under the First Look guidelines.
+Remember, you have 20 days in most locations to get your offer in under the First Look guidelines.
 The listing real estate company can accept your offer, make a counter offer or accept an offer from another buyer.
 Be prepared to move on for another try if your offer is not accepted.